Keith Levene: Later years

+In a 2014 interview from Prague regarding Commercial Zone 2014, Levene stated:

+"People kept asking 'when are you doing an autobiography?'
+I said 'I’m not, why would I do one?'
+Well, that all changed and I started doing a ton of interviews with Kathy DiTondo, talking about the times, the people, the places and it was quite fucking heavy therapy.
+She’d be asking me questions and some of it would be the same old story, and I’d think I’ve told this story a million times, boring, but I’m telling her because she wants to know genuinely and she thinks its important.
+Then I’m realising, fuck – this is heavy duty, this hurts.
+So what it evolved into was quite good for me.
+We were doing Diary of a Non-Punk Rocker, we were zooming in on areas of my life...
+We didn’t plan it this way, it fell into place this way.
+We were doing this Commercial Zone 2014 campaign, and offered previews from Diary.
+Kathy DiTondo came up with 'I was A Teenage Guitarist 4 The Clash' and I said 'fucking good'.
+Then I said “let’s do it Commercial Zone style” hand made and with the covers and so on."

+Death

 Levene died from complications of liver cancer at his home in Norfolk on 11 November 2022, aged 65.

 Personal life

 Levene married his first wife, Lori Montana, an American musician.
 The two had a son named Kirk and later divorced.
 Keith's second marriage was to Shelly da Cunha, though it also ended in divorce.
-He later lived with his partner Kate Ransford.
+He later lived with his partner, Kate Ransford.

 Influences and style

-He first listened to the Beatles a lot.
-He cited guitarist Steve Howe of Yes as one of his main influences and "the greatest fucking guitarist in the world", and prog rock as a genre he particularly liked.
+Levene cited guitarist Steve Howe of Yes as one of his main influences and "the greatest fucking guitarist in the world", and prog rock as a genre he particularly liked.

-Describing the evolution of his style, he said in a 2001 interview than "once I got good enough to know the rules, I didn't want to be like any other guitarist.
+Describing the evolution of his style, he said in a 2001 interview that "once I got good enough to know the rules, I didn't want to be like any other guitarist.
 I didn't go out of my way to be different.
 I just had an ear for what was wrong.
 So if I did something that was wrong, i.e. made a mistake or did something that wasn't in key, I was open-minded enough to listen to it again."